sparkflows/sparkflows-docs/docs/user-guide/quick-start/1-create-application.rst

    :alt: Quickstart
    :width: 90%

-Specify name and description, and click on "Create" button.
+Specify name and description, and click on the "Create" button.

 .. figure:: ../../_assets/tutorials/quickstart/2.PNG
    :alt: Quickstart
    :width: 90%

-The new project is created and it is now ready to use.
+The new project is created and ready to use.

 .. figure:: ../../_assets/tutorials/quickstart/3.PNG